alphanumeric3/alphanumeric3.github.io/content/blog/poke.md

 After signing up and connecting my Gmail account to Poke, I realised I couldn't do much from the web version of Poke because it makes you use Google Messages first.
 Unless you want to, say, add an MCP connection or make an API key.

-But if I find any other parts of the site, will that 'Get Access' button stop me?
+But knowing where other parts of the site are lets me navigate without having to start a subscription.

 ![Some of the paths in the webapp](/img/poke/image.png)

-The `/automations` page looks interesting.
+I went to `/automations`.
 Automations let Poke act on a regular basis, or on incoming emails.
-But Poke is still determined to get me to message in order to make a custom automation:
+But the frontend is still determined to get me to message in order to make a custom automation:

 ![The automations page](/img/poke/image-1.png)

-Instead, let's go to the gallery and see how automations are found and added.
+Instead, let's see if we can use templates from the automation gallery.

 ## The automations gallery